pranavsundararajan/National-Cyber-Scholarship-2021-Writeups/Forensics/FE01/README.md

 [fe01.zip](fe01.zip)

+### Alternate Approach (TLDR)
+An online outlook file viewer can also be used with some simple searching, but for some reason when I tried to google `ost viewer` nothing came up, so this is the path I took.

 ## Approach
 This is an outlook file, so we can use libpff to parse it (https://github.com/libyal/libpff).
 Here's the command I used as below.